aota/kaleidofest.ca/theatre.md

 ### Words We ‘Ave Poetry Slam
 **SUN 4:00pm | Rated G (All Ages)**
 Want to be moved to tears, laugh, smile or simply enjoy a play on words?
 Then don’t miss the Words We ‘Ave Poetry Slam!
 Hear poets of all ages, sharing original works, while vying for $500.00 in prizes.
 This event is proudly hosted by The Rat Creek Press.
 For more information and to register, visit www.ratcreek.org.
 You will receive an email confirming your acceptance.
 Space is limited.

+**All theatre is in the Alberta Avenue Community League at 9210 - 118 Avenue**